own3mall/python-gtk3-tutorial/cellrendererprogress.rst

 CellRendererProgress
 ====================
 A CellRendererProgress allows for the displaying of a :doc:`progressbar` within a TreeView to show the status, or percentage completion of a task.
+If the process length is unknown, it is preferable to use the :doc:`cellrendererspinner`.

 .. note::